Russian Hottie Polina Malinovskaya Treats Her 1.9 Million Fans To Front & Back View Of Her Bikini Body

-Polina Malinovskaya flaunted her incredible bikini body in a double update that was added to her scorching feed.
+Polina Malinovskaya flaunted her incredible bikini body in a double update recently added to her scorching Instagram feed.
 The model shared the images early this morning, and her 1.9 million fans have been loving the sizzling images.

 The first snapshot in the series captured the model posed outside, but she did not use a geotag to reveal her exact location.
 Polina posed in the center of the frame in front of a brick wall that featured a black fence on top.
-The area behind the structure was surrounded by lush greenery and red flowers that came peaking out of the iron rungs.
+The area behind the structure was surrounded by lush greenery and red flowers that came peeking out of the iron rungs.
 The model looked into the camera with an open-mouth stare and grabbed the edge of her sunglasses with her right hand.

 Polina treated fans to a great view of her incredible body while she was clad in a black bikini.
 A tag in the caption indicated that the sexy ensemble was from Fashion Nova.
-The top featured a halterneck cut that tied around her neck while its tiny, triangular cups flaunted her ample bust.
-The Russian model wore a pair of equally as revealing bottoms that stretched over her hips and accentuated her little midsection.
+The top featured a halter-neck cut that tied around her neck while its tiny, triangular cups flaunted her ample bust.
+The Russian model wore equally revealing bottoms that stretched over her hips and accentuated her little midsection.

 The babe wore a netted pool cover-up over her swimsuit that still exposed her taut tummy beneath the fabric.
 The sexy garment hit high on her thigh and left her slender stems entirely on display.